rotki/rotki/docs/api.rst

    :resjson proposer_attester_slashings int: The number of proposer attester slashins the validator had inside the day.
    :resjson deposits_number int: The number of deposits from the eth1 chain the validator had inside the day.
    :resjson deposited_balance object: The amount deposited from the eth1 chain for the validator inside the day along with its usd value.
+   :resjson string sum_pnl: The sum of PnL in ETH for the current filter.
+Ignores pagination.
+   :resjson string sum_usd_value: The sum of usd value of ETH PnL for the current filter.
+Ignores pagination.
    :resjson int entries_found: The number of entries found for the current filter.
 Ignores pagination.
    :resjson int entries_total: The number of total entries ignoring all filters.